hexinfra/gorox/hemi/example/README.md

-This is an example showing how to embed the Hemi engine into your application.
+This is an example showing how to embed the Hemi engine into your program.

 To build: